yeagerai/genlayer-simulator/CONTRIBUTING.md

 ### Improving Documentation

-To enhance our documentation to help users and developers get the most out of the Simulator, start by visiting our [Documentation Repository](https://github.com/yeagerai/genlayer-docs) to create new issues or contribute to existing documentation.
+To contribute to our docs, start by visiting our [Documentation Repository](https://github.com/yeagerai/genlayer-docs) to create new issues or contribute to existing issues.

 ## Review Process